Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 Data Source hooks allow your app's backend to perform certain operations such as **sending emails** or **push notifications** when certain conditions occurr, e.g. inserting or updating a Data Source Entry.

+## Required properties

-Each hook requires the following attributes:
+Each hook requires the following properties:

 - `type`: `email` or `push`
 - `runOn`: an array with any of the following values: `insert`, `update`